japlatt/minA2/readme.md

 3. conda install seaborn
 4. conda install -c conda-forge greenlet
 5. conda install -c anaconda cython
-5. pip3 install charm4py
+6. pip3 install charm4py

 Note: charm4py requires c++11 (gcc > 4.8.1, 2011 release) support in order to compile as well as ld compiled with --sysroot enabled.
 For those on the boom cluster this can present an issue because the compiler is (at the time of writing) over 10 years out of date.
-Of course you can install [gcc](https://superuser.com/questions/986949/upgrading-gcc-for-a-specific-user-account) and [binutils](https://www.gnu.org/software/binutils/) from source yourself.
+Of course you can install [gcc](https://superuser.com/questions/986949/upgrading-gcc-for-a-specific-user-account) and [dependencies](https://gcc.gnu.org/wiki/InstallingGCC) and [binutils](https://www.gnu.org/software/binutils/) from source yourself.
 If you have root access then obviously that is the simplest options.
 Without root access my workaround involved using conda to do the installation:
 1. conda install gcc_linux-64
 2. conda install gxx_linux-64
 3. conda install gfortran_linux-64